Health

 Innovative Readiness Training

-Through a partnership with the U.S. Department of Defense and the U.S. Military’s reserve forces, the DRA supports the Innovative Readiness Training program in Delta communities to bring medical, dental, and optical care to Delta residents in need of quality healthcare at no cost to the patients.
+Through a partnership with the U.S. Department of Defense and the U.S. military reserve forces, the DRA supports the Innovative Readiness Training program in Delta communities to bring medical, dental, and optical care to Delta residents in need of quality health care at no cost to the patients.

 Delta Region Community Health Systems Development Program

-The Delta Regional Authority, in collaboration with the Health Resources & Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS), implements the Delta Region Community Health Systems Development – Technical Assistance Program to enhance healthcare delivery in the Delta region.
-Through intensive technical assistance, health care providers in select rural communities are helped to identify and address health care needs while strengthening the local health care system.
+The Delta Regional Authority, in collaboration with the Health Resources and Services Administration of the U.S. Department of Health and Human Services, implements the Delta Region Community Health Systems Development – Technical Assistance Program to enhance health care delivery in the Delta region.
+Through intensive technical assistance, health care providers in select rural communities identify and address health care needs while strengthening the local health care system.

 Delta Region Rural Hospital Workforce Training Program

-Through a partnership with the U.S. Department of Health and Human Services Health Resources & Services Administration, the Delta Region Rural Health Workforce Training Program addresses the ongoing need in healthcare facilities for trained administrative support or business operations professionals in rural communities through the development of Strategic Networks that support recruitment, formal training, certification, and placement of students.
-This program aims to provide training and pathways to professional certifications to current administrative support professionals working in rural DRA region healthcare facilities as well as new entrants to the workforce and dislocated workers.
+Through a partnership with the U.S. Department of Health and Human Services and the Health Resources and Services Administration, the Delta Region Rural Health Workforce Training Program addresses the ongoing need in health care facilities for trained administrative support or business operations professionals in rural communities through the development of strategic networks that support recruitment, formal training, certification, and placement of students.
+This program aims to provide training and pathways to professional certifications to current administrative support professionals working in rural DRA region health care facilities as well as new entrants to the workforce and dislocated workers.

 Skip to content